The Foundation has identified cancer immunotherapy as a key area where focused ultrasound could improve clinical outcomes for many patients.

 Focused ultrasound could potentially enhance the effects of immunotherapy.
 Given its non-invasiveness, use of non-ionizing radiation, and ability for precise ablation throughout the body with no dose limitations, focused ultrasound could be more appealing for this combination therapy than other ablative modalities.

-To understand the true potential for focused ultrasound immunomodulation in cancer therapy, the Foundation has developed a dedicated program to support the following, as defined by participants at the first FUS for cancer immunotherapy workshop:
+To understand the true potential for focused ultrasound immunomodulation in cancer therapy, the Foundation has developed a dedicated program to address the following key questions, as defined by our Cancer Immunotherapy Scientific Advisory Board and participants at our most recent cancer immunotherapy workshop:

 For more information or to discuss collaborations on the topic of cancer immunotherapy, please contact our Chief Scientific Officer, Jessica Foley, PhD.